Jonah Bride

 Jonah Bride Bio

-Jonah Michael Bride (born December 27, 1995) is an American professional baseball infielder in the Texas Rangers organization.
+Jonah Michael Bride (born December 27, 1995) is an American professional baseball infielder currently in the Texas Rangers organization.
 He has previously played in Major League Baseball (MLB) for the Oakland Athletics, Miami Marlins, and Minnesota Twins.
-Bride’s journey through baseball has been marked by his determination and skill, leading him to various teams and opportunities in the sport.
+A versatile defender who has handled roles at second base and third base, Bride has built his career as a contact-oriented hitter with a disciplined approach at the plate.
+He signed a minor league deal with the Texas Rangers after electing free agency at the end of the 2025 season.

 Early Life and Background